howsoai/platform-installation-examples/helm-airgap/README.md

 This guide details the process of deploying the Howso Platform using Helm in a airgapped Kubernetes environment.
 The main goal is not use external registries for both container images, and Helm charts.
 Instead additional steps are added to download/upload these components.
 The chart values are also modified to use the local registry.

-A real airgapped kubernetes environments will have pipelines for [scanning images](../container-scanning/README.md), and their own secured container registries.
+A real airgapped Kubernetes environments will have pipelines for [scanning images](../container-scanning/README.md), and their own secured container registries.
 This example will use a local registry setup by k3d.

-Ensure you have completed the [pre-requisites](../prereqs/README.md) before proceeding, and have a kubernetes cluster running, with a howso namespace, the kubectl kots plugin installed, and are logged into the Helm registry.
+Ensure you have completed the [pre-requisites](../prereqs/README.md) before proceeding, and have a Kubernetes cluster running, with a howso namespace, the kubectl kots plugin installed, and are logged into the Helm registry.

 ```sh
 # pre-requisites TLDR